laguda-1996/Dcirc_m6A/README.md

 # Usage
 ## 1. Pretreatment
 ### 1.1 mapping result handle
-If you only have the raw data of sequencing, you need to use bowtie2 and hisat2 to compare the software with the reference genome to obtain the SAM file.
+If you only have the raw data of sequencing, you need to use bowtie2 and hisat2 to compare the software with the reference genome to obtain the SAM file.The `samtosite.py` is used to process SAM file to obtain the site of target A base.
+    python samtosite.py -file (sam file)